dylanratcliffe/bolt/pre-docs/inventory_version2.md

 * `puppetdb` - Query PuppetDB to populate the targets.
 * `terraform` - Load a Terraform state file to populate the targets.
+* `vagrant` - Use the current vagrant environment as targets

 #### Config plugins